k1yrix/soberdocs.github.io/md/common-issues.md

 If it doesn't work, set the `"DFIntTextureQualityOverride"` FFlag to `1` instead.
 Otherwise, you might be out of luck.

+> Essentially, to avoid this without descaling textures, you would need an NVIDIA GPU that has 4 GB or greater VRAM.

 ---

 ## RBXCRASH: OutOfMemory (swOcc_alloc failed on [x] bytes [y] alignment)